ADEDGE TREATMENT PRODUCTS

-With certain water parameters, an essential aspect of effective treatment is adequate pretreatment of the raw water before reaching the primary treatment system and or post-treatment for applications such as potable water.
+With certain water parameters, an essential aspect of effective treatment is adequate pretreatment of the raw water before reaching the primary treatment system and or post treatment for applications such as potable water.
 This is a guiding principle behind our integrated treatment solutions.

 pH Adjustment Using Sodium Hydroxide

 The ADIN Sodium Hydroxide (NaOH) pH adjustment module is designed to increase the pH of the source water through the injection of a 50% solution of NaOH.
 A simple peristaltic pump delivers the appropriate solution strength through an injection point upstream of the treatment system.
 The appropriate dosing calculations will be provided by AdEdge and based on the source water chemistry and flow rate.
-The NaOH feed pump can be controlled through a switched outlet so that the chemical feed pump will be energized when the well pump is initiated.
-If the chemical feed pump needs to be controlled based on a variable flow rate, a PCM and flow meter combination can be used to regulate the injection of the NaOH.
+The NaOH feed pump can be controlled through a switched outlet so that the chemical feed pump will be energized when the good pump is initiated.
+If the chemical feed pump needs to be controlled based on a variable flow rate a PCM and flow meter combination can be used to regulate the injection of the NaOH.
 Either method of control will consistently introduce NaOH into the water source to maintain a more optimized pH.

 pH Adjustment Using Hydrochloric Acid

 Liquid Sodium Hypochlorite is commonly used throughout the water treatment industry and has been time tested to be the most cost effective choice for distribution disinfection, used in 98% of municipal treatment facilities for deactivation of common microorganisms.
-Chlorine is also the preferred choice for oxidation within a treatment scheme, used primarily in a co-precipitation treatment process, where arsenic, iron, and manganese are present.
+Chlorine is also the preferred choice for oxidation within a treatment scheme, used primarily in a co-precipitation treatment process, where iron, arsenic, and manganese are present.